Localized Kernel Projection Outlyingness: A Two-Stage Approach for Multi-Modal Outlier Detection: Conclusion

 Comprehensive experiments, conducted using 5-fold cross-validation with automated hyperparameter optimization, rigorously evaluated this design.
 The proposed method achieved state-of-the-art or highly competitive performance on several challenging datasets, most notably Optdigits, Arrhythmia, and Vowels.
 The strong performance on Optdigits validates our core hypothesis that the two-stage architecture represents a powerful strategy for multi-cluster data.

 Furthermore, our ablation study provided compelling evidence for the synergistic effectiveness of our design choices.
 It empirically demonstrated that both the kernelization stage and the localization stage are indispensable components, each contributing significantly to the overall performance on data with non-linear and multi-modal characteristics, respectively.
-The consistent superiority of the SVM-like loss over the classical Robust-Z metric further highlights the fundamental advantage of our flexible PLO framework---moving beyond fixed statistical metrics.
+The consistent superiority of the SVM-like loss over the classical Robust-Z metric further highlights the fundamental advantage of our flexible PLO framework, which lies in moving beyond fixed statistical metrics.

 While no single method proves universally superior, our work contributes a powerful new algorithm for a specific and challenging class of outlier detection problems.
 More broadly, it offers a flexible framework and concrete architecture that underscore the importance of hybrid, multi-stage approaches in modern outlier detection.
 Future work will focus on exploring more advanced clustering algorithms to further enhance performance on complex multi-modal data and on developing methods for the automated selection of optimal loss functions.
+Additionally, while our current implementation utilizing the RBF kernel is designed for continuous numerical features, extending this framework to effectively handle discrete or categorical data represents an important direction for broadening its real-world applicability.